 We now know that it contains another fat soluble vitamin, vitamin K2, which helps take calcium out of the wrong places in our bodies (i.e. kidneys, arteries, etc.) and into the right places like bones and teeth.
 It’s also great for cancer prevention.
-Because vitamin K2 regulates clotting in the blood, I don’t take daily.
-Instead, I shoot for a few times a week.
-I find it really helps with tooth sensitivity and keeps my skin super soft.
-I rotate between taking the butter oil and the cheaper vitamin K2 supplement, which is derived from fermented soy (natto).
+Because vitamin K2 regulates clotting in the blood, I don’t take daily when pregnant.
+Instead, I took a few times a week and love it because again, it’s a food-based supplement.

 I’ve seen stats that state anywhere from 60-95% of the U.S. population is deficient in magnesium.
-This mineral also helps with morning sickness.
+This pregnancy supplement also helps with morning sickness.
 Most importantly, it keeps things moving… if you get my drift.
 When we get pregnant, the hormones can slow things down, including our digestion and bowels.
 Magnesium is a wonderful remedy for constipation.

 I think everyone can benefit from taking one.
 I like these digestive enzymes from Vitamin Code.
 Just one at each meal takes away any indigestion.
 I’ve also used HCL with Pepsin, which worked well too.
 Please note for those following a Kosher or vegetarian diet, the HCL/Pepsin supplement contains pork.